-My story is that I am 63 years old, mother of three and grandmother of five.
-I have had multiple opportunities to serve as a caregiver throughout my adult life and each experience has shaped me and have been beautiful, meaningful experiences in their own right.
-I have also been in the patient role on multiple occasions with significant needs that required me to depend upon caregivers around me for support.
+My story is that I am 63+ years old, mother of three and grandmother of five.
+I have had multiple opportunities to serve as a provider, caregiver, patient and friend throughout my adult life and each experience has shaped me and have been beautiful, meaningful experiences in their own right.

 My experiences as a caregiver may sound similar to many of you reading this.
 My mother died in 1984 after a prolonged illness and I helped provide her care and support.
 I have two sisters who are younger than I am and am involved in their care as they have developmental delays and require oversight and direction as adults; my husband and I took in my elderly aunt who was childless, developed alzheimers-type dementia and needed extra help.
 Eventually both my aunt and my uncle qualified for hospice and passed away while living with us or next to us.
 For six years, my husband and I lived next door to my father and step-mother whom we helped support and provided care as needed.
 My father passed away in 2019.

 My life as patient has been intermittent, but has covered many years and has co-mingled with my professional practice.
-In 2001, I earned a PhD in Health Psychology/Behavioral Medicine and began working in private practice as a pediatric neuropsychologist.
+In 2001, I earned a PhD in Health Psychology, started a private practicepediatric neuropsychology.